60 Days In: Controversy

 60 Days In has garnered controversy over its alleged fabrication of events portrayed in the show.
 In 2021, Season 1 participant Robert Holcomb accused the show of heavily editing content for the show, stating, "The show made inmates look like animals; in reality they were kind human beings suffering from drug problems."
 DiAundré Newby, a Clark County Jail inmate featured in season 1, accused the show of editing an altercation between him and another inmate to fit a narrative surrounding Robert.

 Alan, a Season 4 participant, quit his job as a police officer in Texas after appearing on the show, stating, "I couldn't go to bed at night knowing that if I stopped somebody with a little dime bag of weed, I were to arrest them and put them in a place like that — I wouldn't be able to live with myself."

-On October 31, 2020, Nate Burrell, a Season 3 and 4 participant, committed suicide in Allegan, Michigan.
+On October 31, 2020, Nate Burrell, a Season 3 and 4 participant, died by suicide in Allegan, Michigan, after being charged with five felony charges of rape and assault.